Blackfell/blackfell.github.io/_posts/2019-06-23-Lets-Talk-Passwords.md

 Well no. And there is a point to my rant...

 No system is perfectly secure, so big businesses try and make things 'just secure enough'; to do this they decide how important everything is, then use knowledge on attackers and their techniques to decide how likely you think an attack is.
-Hopefully this sounds familiar to you, since that's roughly what we've covered so far!
+Hopefully this sounds familiar to you, since that's roughly what we've been doing so far.

 ## So what do I do then?